frirasyidi/frirasyidi.github.io/_posts/2023-12-06-when-tested-enough.md

    | Error message                            |
    | Send welcoming newsletter                |

-2. Jot down the different conditions that are met as well as its appropriate effects; you may use:
+2. Jot down the different conditions that are met as well as their appropriate effects; you may use:

    - 'Y' or 'N' to represent 'Yes' or 'No',
    - 'T' or 'F' to represent 'True' or 'False',
    - '1' or '0' to represent boolean,
-   - the discrete value (such as "red", "green", "xxl", etc.) if that is the data type requested, or
+   - the discrete value (such as "red", "green", "XXL", etc.) if that is the data type requested, or
    - '-' if not relevant

    | **Test case**                            | 1   | 2   | 3   | 4   | 5   | 6   | 7   | 8   |